SSS-192858/Library_Application_Implementation/README.md

 3. **List items** - These contain the list items shown on screen as a part of the list components.
 All list item components are clickable, and show a summary of the items they represent, and provide links to see full details of the item.
 Kindly refer to the files to find comments to explain the working of the same.
 They are present in the common subdirectory of the src directory.

 4. **Components** - These are the screens of the application which are shown to the user.
 They contain forms to create/ update data present in the db, lists to see lists of various entities requested by the user (students, books, requests etc) and details components to see the details of a particular entity.
 The names of the files can be used to identify which screen serves which purpose.
-We only show screens to the user which he is allowed to access.
+We only show screens to the user which he/she is allowed to access.
 Kindly refer to the comments present in various screens to find details of implementation.
 They are present in the components subdirectory of the src folder.

 5. **Dockerfile** - The dockerfile is also available for the frontend.
 It builds the project, installs required node modules, and runs the command to provide an image for the frontend.